 Being a teacher has helped me quite a bit with this process but I realize not everyone has an education background so I thought it would be great to share a few of the basics/fundamentals that most (if not all) Kindergarten Teachers expect a child to be able to do or know when they start school.
 Keep in mind things may vary state to state but I believe the basics I am highlighting here are universal.

 Mom to 2 Posh Lil Diva's Kindergarten Readiness Checklist:

 1. Does your child know their full name?
 This may seem silly but I have been in Kindergarten classrooms where children do not know their last names.
 They are expected to know their full names - including middle names if they have one so be sure your child knows theirs.
 They should also know how to write their own name.

 2. Does your child know your telephone number?
 This is a safety issue - your child should know how to reach you in case of an emergency.
-Make sure they know a number where someone will likely answer the phone.
+Make sure they know (or have written somewhere) a number where someone will likely answer the phone.
 In this day and age a cell phone number might be the best option, especially if parents work outside the home.

 4. Does your child speak clearly?
 Strong oral language skills are very important in school.
 If you suspect a speech delay or problem it would be wise to address the issue and bring it up to your child's teacher.

 6. Does your child have strong fine-motor skills.
-A typical day in Kindergarten involves cutting, coloring, pasting, holding a pencil or crayon, etc. Beginning writing depends on these types of skills so be sure to spend some time engaging in these types of activities at home so your child is not frustrated or lagging behind at school.
+A typical day in Kindergarten involves cutting, coloring, pasting, holding a pencil or crayon, etc. Beginning writing depends on these types of skills so be sure to spend some time engaging in these types of activities at home so your child is familiar with them.

 8. Does your child have good social skills?
 Much of Kindergarten involves working and getting along with others.
 Your child should be able feel comfortable doing this.
 Help your child refine essential social skills such as turn-taking, sharing, compromising and problem-solving.